danpecher/100-days-of-code/r1-log.md

 ### R1D19
 #100DaysOfCode app: Today was less about coding and more about designing and thinking how the onboarding process should look.
 I designed it in sketch and started implementing frontend code for it.

+### R1D20
+#100DaysOfCode app: I decided to ditch the onboarding process and just display an overlay when the user is not logged in, so that's what I'm working now.
+Don't overcomplicate things :) Yesterday was a miss as I didn't find the time and/or energy.